remotion-dev/remotion/packages/docs/docs/get-audio-data.md

 } */
 ```

+## Errors

+If you pass in a file that has no audio track, this function will throw an error you need to handle.

+To determine if a file has an audio track, you may use the [`getVideoMetadata()`](/docs/renderer/get-video-metadata#audiocodec) function on the server to reject a file if it has no audio track.
+To do so, check if the `audioCodec` field is `null`.

 ## Caching behavior

 This function is memoizing the results it returns.

 If you pass in the same argument to `src` multiple times, it will return a cached version from the second time on, regardless of if the file has changed.
 To clear the cache, you have to reload the page.

 ## Alternatives